 We are subject to risk from changes in foreign exchange rates for our subsidiaries that use a foreign currency as their functional currency.
+We currently manage our foreign exchange exposure through frequent settling of intercompany account balances and by self-hedging our foreign dollar position.
 We do not currently enter into foreign exchange agreements to hedge our exposure, but we may do so in the future.